tsilva/curriculum-vitae/README.md

 - **Start:** 2016
 - **Client:** RIPE Productions (through Hive Solutions)
 - **Role:** Software Engineer
-- **Technologies:** Python, Appier, HTML/CSS/Javascript, jQuery, UXF
+- **Technologies:** Python, Appier, HTML, CSS, JavaScript, jQuery, UXF

 MYSWEAR deployed a stand at Harrods (one of the world's most famous department stores, in London), where customers could personalize and order their own custom pair of shoes, while simultaneously visualising their customisation on a four-faced holographic pyramid in front of them.